InfoCrank is technically dense, yet incredibly simple to use

 The pockets are machined to a precision of 5-100ths of a millimetre (0.05 mm).

 The strain gauges are bonded into symmetrical pockets in the inner and outer faces of the crank.
 Variations between left and right cranks in a pair, or from pair to pair, are vanishingly small, amounting in no case to greater than a 1-watt difference as manufactured—eliminated in any case by factory calibration.

 Our focus in manufacturing the InfoCrank is on the accurate assembly of mechanical and electronic components into a precision load cell capable of reliable and stable performance even in a hostile operating environment.

-Why is InfoCrank® a precision instrument?
+Why do we say InfoCrank, an alloy crankset, is a precision instrument?
 Because each crank, right and left, is designed expressly around a strain-gauge load cell.

 A single InfoCrank arm is so very accurate because the strain gauge measures only tangential force, or torque—the force the rider puts in that drives the bicycle forwards.
 The load cell design means that side, radial, and twisting loads that are exerted on the crank (but do not move the bike forward) are not measured.

 Every load cell is individually calibrated and independently tested and externally certified.
 The certification tests proved an installed, operational InfoCrank had an average error of <0.2% in the zone where we ride most.
 The greatest error in 100 tests was 0.57%.

 No other power meter has achieved such high levels of accuracy.